goldenwitch/action-graphs/README.md

 2. Open and build the .sln

 <!-- USAGE EXAMPLES -->
-## F# Quickstart
+## F-sharp Quickstart

-Write hello world in graphs in three simple steps!
+Write hello world with graph oriented programming in three simple steps!

 ### First...
 Create a new F# console app.